 appmap

-is a Python package for recording AppMaps of your code.
+is a Python package for creating AppMap Diagrams of

 Requirements: